web3/web3.js/README.md

 npm run-script build
 ```

-Or build all sub packages as well
+Or build all sub packages as well:

 ```bash
 npm run-script build-all